Kyladon/NFODaemon/README.md

 ### Response Format

 The daemon will respond with a standard HTTP status code.
-Successful responses will include a JSON object with two values:
+A successful 200 response will include a JSON object with two values:

 ```json
 {